Understanding require and Friends in Ruby

 irb) after making some edits.
 It's also very helpful when you need to load ruby

-files that do not have a .rb extension since require
+files that do not have a .rb extension since require will automatically look

 for files ending in .rb.
 This situation can occur when trying to load ruby